Frequently Asked Questions

 - Priority registration

-A: Any incoming first-year student who applies to Purdue can apply to the Honors College through the common app by November 1st.
+A: Any incoming first-year student who applies to Purdue can apply to the Honors College through the Common or Coalition app by November 1st.

 Students entering the Honors College must agree to complete the Honors College curriculum which may be found here.